ruimarques/market-alerts-demo/README.md

 ## IMPORTANT NOTE

 If you are running [ticker-server](https://github.com/davewthompson/ticker-server) locally, there might be a port incompatibility issue.
-I recommend changing the port it runs as per defined by `src/constants.ts`.

-I found no simpler way other than to do some small code change on the provided `ticker-server` script, because the other option would be to do a code change in some Create React App dependency, which would prove to be more time consuming.
+So it is advised that if this client is not communicating correctly with `ticker-server`, make sure they are running in different ports.

 The details are:

 - both `Create-React-App` `start` script and `ticker-server` script use the same default port: `3000`
 - both provide a single way to configure the port - the `PORT` environment variable.
-If I set that environment variable, it does not solve the duplicate port problem because both scripts will be reading from it and getting the same value.
+Depending on how you set the environment variable, it might not solve the duplicate port problem because both scripts could be reading from it and getting the same value.
+- To overcome this I have set the port in the npm/yarn start script, so if you use it, everything should work correctly.

 ## Available Scripts